polarBearYap/danish-garbage-collection-iot-sys/README.md

 <p align="justify">The garbage collection system is inefficient in Danish House Student Hostel (which is located in UTAR Kampar campus).
 Each garbage bin only picked up by employees once per week even though the bin is already full for a few days.
 Most students are forced to put the trash outside of the garbage bins since the  bins are always full.
 As a result, the area becomes a breeding ground for pests like cockroach and Aedes.
 Numerous maggots crawl around the bin, dead cockroaches can be found everywhere in the stairway, surgical masks get thrown outside of bin and flown away...
 This inevitably will cause health problems to the students.</p>

 ## Architecture diagram
 <p align="justify">The main AWS services used are  AWS IoT Greengrass.
-Two Ubuntu VirtualBox VMs are set up to represent the edge device and one of the IoT garbage bin, respectively.</p>
+Two Ubuntu VirtualBox VMs are set up to represent the edge device and one of the IoT garbage bins, respectively.</p>

 > Click on the image to enlarge.